JasonMorris1/cse15l-lab-reports/lab-report-1-week-2.md

     <img src="assets/images/sshHost.png" width = "400" alt="centered image" />
 </p>

-* When prompted enter the server adress `ssh cs15lsp22ajb@ieng6.ucsd.edu`
+* When prompted enter the server address `ssh cs15lsp22ajb@ieng6.ucsd.edu`

 #### This will install VSCODE server on the UCSD server.
-Once VSCODE server has finished intalling on the server go to the Remote Explorer tab on the left sidebar of VSCODE and click on connect to host in new Window.
+Once VSCODE server has finished installing on the server go to the Remote Explorer tab on the left sidebar of VSCODE and click on connect to host in new Window.

 <p align="center">
     <img src="assets/images/remote.png" width = "400" alt="centered image" />
 </p>

-### Now you can use VSCODE and your files and programs will be stored and remotly ran on the UCSD server.
+### Now you can use VSCODE and your files and programs will be stored and remotely ran on the UCSD server.

 ![image](/assets/images/vscodeRemote.png)